17hogeju/azure-acrobats/README.md

 # Azure Acrobats

-* First, install the latest postgresql on your computer
+* To run this locally, first, install the latest postgresql on your computer
-* To run this locally, clone this repo
+* Then, clone this repo
 * Once cloned, extract to any location on your computer
 * Open up a command prompt at that location, and run the command "npm install" to install node modules
 * Next, run the command "npm run build"